jakearchibald/jakearchibald.com/static-build/posts/2021/06/last-return-wins/index.md

 }
 ```

-…and the result of calling `manyHappyReturns()` is `'three'`. _The last return always wins._ The same happens in Java and Python too.
+…and the result of calling `manyHappyReturns()` is `'three'`.

+_The last return always wins._ Not the last to appear in the function, no, that would be mad, but the last _execute_.
+The last return wins in the same way the last variable assignment wins; we don't count variable assignments that don't happen.
+In fact, it's spec'd very much like an assignment.
+The `return` assigns a conclusion to the function, and in the same way that a `return` overrides a previous `throw`, a `return` overrides a previous `return`.
+The same happens in Java and Python too.
 Thanks to [Daniel Ehrenberg](https://twitter.com/littledan/status/1407883941634359298) for making me aware of this little quirk!

 As a side-effect, returning from `finally` clears a thrown error: